One week.

 I will, without a doubt, cry out there.

-Nothing will taste better than the pizza at the finish line…even though I am not a pizza eater, or big pizza fan.
+line…even though I am not a pizza eater, or big pizza fan.

 I cannot wait to feel the weight of my medal around my neck.

-Getting up EARLY Monday morning for Finisher gear will feel like I am being tortured.
+Getting up EARLY Monday morning for Finisher gear will feel

 I WILL need my compression sleeves on the run.